DbI Communication Ambassador: Call for Action

 We expect an Ambassador to take DbI’s communication to the next level by leveraging your knowledge and expertise in this area.
 As the old saying goes, it takes a village.

-We assume that an Ambassador has well established communications with local, regional and maybe national media, an inspiring website and/or an involving social media presence.
-We believe that these resources could help us to spread the word about deafblindness, quality services and DbI all over the world.
+We assume that an Ambassador has well established communications with local, regional and/or national media, an inspiring website and/or an involving social media presence.
+We believe that these resources can help us to spread the word about deafblindness, quality services and DbI all over the world.

 What are the responsibilities of a Communication Ambassador:

-- Assist DbI by ensuring access to your media network and sharing DbI press releases and communication with your media network within a short period of time (1-5 business days).
+2. Assist DbI by sharing DbI press releases and communication with your personal professional networks within a short period of time (1-5 business days).

-- Assist DbI by having the key contact keep his/her ears to the ground to assist in sourcing regional news and information that could be shared with DbI membership and can be posted on DbI pages.
+3. Assist DbI by sourcing regional news and information that could be shared with DbI membership and posted on DbI social media pages.

-- Organizations serving as DbI Communication Ambassadors will receive the official DbI Communication Ambassador Logo to be used freely in all of their communication.
+5. Organizations serving as DbI Communication Ambassadors may use the official DbI Communication Ambassador Logo freely in all of their communication.
 You will have your finger on the pulse of DbI’s communication and be fully informed about worldwide developments in our field.
-Your organization will have a presence in the upcoming short film about DbI’s Communication Committee ComCom.
-In addition, twice a year you will be invited to join an online meeting with ComCom to discuss the collaboration and the further development of DbI’s communication.

-Please reach out directly to Roxanna Spruyt Rocks about your interest at .
+Please reach out directly to Roxanna Spruyt at or Sue Wookey at about your interest.

 Ambassadors